-Sunday in The Pop-Up Market will revolve around a blissful array of panels hosted by award-winning writer and author, Clare Finney, Social Pantry’s, Alex Head and more to be announced.
-Joined by a raft of guest chefs, authors, journalists and more, they’ll be discussing all manner of things food and drink, full timetable to come, taster of the current of the current offering below.
-What better to while a Sunday.
+Sunday in The Pop-Up Market will revolve around a blissful array of panels hosted by award-winning writer and author, Clare Finney, Social Pantry’s, Alex Head, Wilderness favourite Ben Quinn and more to be announced.
+Joined by a raft of guest chefs, authors, journalists and more, they’ll be discussing all manner of things food and drink.
+What better way to while away your Sunday?
+Taster of the line-up and everything on offer below...

 Whether it’s a plywood number in your rented flat or the head table at a wedding, the table assumes a significance that belies its humble appearance.
 In the family home, it is the site of laughter, tears, strife, triumph and failure.
 Sometimes it’s beautifully set; sometimes strewn with bags, letters and newspapers.
 Everyone has their favourite seat, which they defend to the death.
 Yet even outside the home the table matters.
 Think of the care taken over design, seating arrangements and table setting.
 Clare Finney explores what makes tables work, what makes them fail, the significance of their design, setting and seating.